tabachoy/assignment-3.5-emmanuel/README.md

 aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 255945442255.dkr.ecr.us-east-1.amazonaws.com

-If you succeessful, it will prompt see "Login Succeeded" and it means it retrieves the authentication token and authenticate the Docker client to the registry.
+If it is succeessful, it will prompt see "Login Succeeded" and it means it retrieved the authentication token and authenticate the Docker client to the registry.

 Then tag the image in order to push the image to the repository.